 Just a quick stroll over to Union Square (Piața Unirii) and you’ll find out why.
-There are various distinctive and picturesque architecture in all the four intersections with historical significance.
+There is various distinctive and picturesque architecture in all the four intersections with historical significance.

 Timisoara is easy to explore on foot but it has fast and frequent public tram if you’re too lazy to walk.
 You’re bound to discover something awesome and worth seeing so I don’t know why, if you’re able, you wouldn’t want to stroll down the city’s amazing and rustic alleyways.

 There’s the majestic Romanian Orthodox Cathedral (Catedrala Mitropolitană) that dominates the landscape in Victory Square.

 There’re also several crayon-hued buildings in the Piața Libertății (Freedom Square), another notable square in the city that has different styles of architecture (Secessionist).